List of The Promised Neverland characters: Goldy Pond

-Also known as "Area 08-63", Goldy Pond was originally William Minerva's base for human escapees and located underground to escape detection.
-It was discovered by the demons and became a secret reserve for hunting humans owned by the demon Lord Bayon.
-His victims were the children he purchased from the Premium Farms (mainly Grand Valley Orphanage), but sometimes also included humans poached from the outside world.
+Also known as Area A08-63, Goldy Pond was originally William Minerva's base for human escapees and located underground to evade detection.
+It was discovered by demons and became a secret reserve for hunting humans, owned by the demon Lord Bayon.
+His victims were the children he bought from premium farms (mainly the Grand Valley House Orphanage), but sometimes also poached humans from the outside world.
 Listed below are some of the human inhabitants of Goldy Pond: